2017: A Record Year for Data Center Investment

 Preventing downtime: IT administrators bank on the fact that UPS systems will seamlessly work when they are needed.
 Oftentimes, though, they fail to turn on.
 Connected power distribution units can be used to perform status checks and maintenance on UPS infrastructure, providing assurance that they are working properly and preventing unexpected downtime.

 Sustainability: Data centers are notorious energy hogs, with some large-scale facilities using as much energy as towns or cities.
-As such, sustainability has become a top priority for data centers administrators — particularly federal organizations.
-Data centers can use connected PDUs to track progress, and prove that they are taking active measures to reduce emissions.
+As such, sustainability has become a top priority for data center administrators—particularly federal organizations.
+Data centers can use connected PDUs to track progress and prove that they are taking active measures to reduce emissions.